 C - MIN

-Mitch Garver is absent from Tuesday's lineup against the Pirates.
+Twins catcher Mitch Garver is absent from Saturday’s lineup against the Brewers.

 Garver will be given the day off Saturday after going 0-for-5 on Opening Day.
 Ryan Jeffers is batting seventh and handling catching duties for the Twins.
 Garver was dealing with a hand injury at the end of spring but returned for the Grapefruit League finale.
 The 30-year-old catcher should be available off the bench for Saturday’s contest.